q3769/conseq4j/README.md

 ### 1. Proactive/Preventive

-This is on the technical level.
+This is more on the technical level.
 Sometimes it is possible to ensure related messages are never processed out of order.
 This implies:

 (1) The message producer ensures that messages are posted to the messaging provider in correct order.